Published: August 11, 2020

 “Whether you enjoy scouting for rare species of birds or flying kites on the sandy beach, the national park's 15,000 acres will continually enchant you.
 Hikers will enjoy 50 miles of trails over rugged dunes, mysterious wetlands, sunny prairies, meandering rivers and peaceful forests,” according to the parks service.

-Writer Henry Alford visited the park last summer a few months after its named changed from a national lakeshore to a national park.
-“At the park’s eastern end, right on the lake near Michigan City, I visited a 126-foot-tall dune called Mount Baldy.
+Writer Henry Alford visited the park in the summer and said, “At the park’s eastern end, right on the lake near Michigan City, I visited a 126-foot-tall dune called Mount Baldy.
 Carefully heeding the prescribed walking route — in 2013, a child was trapped on Baldy for four hours — I climbed over the dune and then trudged for three minutes down its gorgeous, windswept front to the wholly unpeopled beach on Lake Michigan,” he wrote in the New York Times.

 Mammoth Cave National Park